Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Introduction

 \section{Introduction}

-The world’s agricultural system is facing significant challenges.
-It needs to produce food for a population expected to reach 9.6 billion by 2050, and simultaneously reduce environmental impacts, including ecosystem degradation and high greenhouse gas emissions \cite{searchinger2019creating}.
-There are plenty of management factors influencing the crop yield and environment impact, among which nitrogen (N) fertilization and irrigation are two of the most significant ones \cite{reddy2003crop}.
-Based on empirical experience and existing agricultural studies, local best management practice for N fertilization and irrigation exist among farmers.
-However, it remains to be seen whether the current management practices are optimal and whether these strategies perform well in the presence of changes in climate, yield price, and management cost.
+The agricultural industry worldwide is facing significant challenges regarding food security and nutrition and sustainable agriculture, which relate to one of the United Nations Sustainable Development Goals (SDGs), Zero Hunger.
+Humanity must produce food for a population expected to reach 9.6 billion by 2050, and simultaneously reduce environmental impacts, including ecosystem degradation and high greenhouse gas emissions \cite{searchinger2019creating}.
+There are numerous management factors influencing crop yield and environmental impact, among which nitrogen (N) fertilization and irrigation are two of the most significant ones \cite{reddy2003crop}.
+Based on empirical experience and existing agricultural studies, local best management practices for N fertilization and irrigation exist among farmers, e.g. \cite{wright2022field,skhiri2012impact}.
+However, it remains to be seen whether the current management practices are optimal and whether these strategies perform well in the presence of changes in climate and market conditions.
 Thus, new methods are urgently needed to help farmers build cost-effective and readily deployable systems \cite{ara2021application} that provide optimal management policies given a particular condition (including climate, yield price, management cost, etc.) and a target (e.g., maximum economic profit).
-Since reinforcement learning (RL) has already demonstrated an extraordinary ability in solving tasks involving sequential decision making (SDM) in robotics and games \cite{kaufmann2018droneracing-rl,mnih2015human-deepRL}, we see the great potential of RL in optimizing crop management, which is essentially a SDM problem \cite{wu2022optimizing}.
-As plentiful interactions between the RL agent and the environment are required for policy training, it is impossible to implement field trial-based methods \cite{akkaya2019solving}, which necessitates the use of agricultural simulation models \cite{palmer2013influence} for RL-based training.
+Since reinforcement learning (RL) has already demonstrated extraordinary ability in solving tasks involving sequential decision making (SDM), e.g., in robotics and games \cite{kaufmann2018droneracing-rl,mnih2015human-deepRL}, we see the great potential of RL in optimizing crop management, which is essentially an SDM problem.
+As numerous interactions between the RL agent and the environment are required for policy training, it is impossible to implement field trial-based methods.
+Therefore, using crop models to simulate the crop and environment and interact with the RL agent \cite{palmer2013influence,attonaty1997using} seems the only realistic solution.